2025–2026 Russian fuel crisis

-Starting in August 2025, increased Ukrainian drone attacks on Russian oil refineries have caused widespread damage and a drop in production across the Russian oil industry, leading to an ongoing fuel crisis in the country.
+Starting in August 2025, increased Ukrainian drone attacks on Russian oil refineries during the Russo-Ukrainian War caused widespread damage and a significant decrease in production of refined products across the Russian oil industry, leading to a fuel crisis in the country.
+The crisis escalated in the middle of 2026, with Russian-controlled Crimea declaring a state of emergency in June and banning fuel sales.

+By July 2026, most of Russia's regions were experiencing fuel restrictions, directly affecting 50 million people, approximately 35% of the Russian population.
+Russia suspended civilian shipping through the Don–Azov Shipping Canal and the Kerch Strait following concentrated attacks on oil tankers in the Sea of Azov and surrounding anchorages.
+A decree was signed allowing certain oil refineries to lower their production quality standards from Euro-5 gasoline to Euro-3 gasoline until the end of the year.

 Background

-There have been several gasoline crises in Russia since the 2010s started, mostly recently in 2023.
-As part of the Russo-Ukrainian war, Ukrainian drones had been targeting Russian refineries since 2024, causing expense and inconvenience.
+There have been several gasoline crises in Russia since the 2010s started, most recently in 2023.
+As part of the Russo-Ukrainian war, Ukrainian drones had occasionally targeted Russian refineries since 2024, causing expense and inconvenience.